 Each community partner is also required to submit a quarterly report to the United Way office for perusal of the Community Investment Chair and Community Impact Coordinator to ensure funds are being spent correctly and on the approved programs.

-Because of these checks and balances, we are able to assure all donors the services of the community partners are needed, well managed, and efficiently run.
+Because of these checks and balances, we are able to assure all donors that the services of the community partners are not only needed, but well managed and efficiently run.